KnatteAnka/NodeRED_ESPEASY_AutoDiscovery/Devices.md

  taskrun,3
 endon
 ```
-rule for setting Relay and led of Shelly plug with EE or with button press:
+3. Add rule for setting Relay and led of Shelly plug with EE or with button press:
 ```
 on Button#State=0 do
  logentry,Toggeling Relay